amittauro/boris_bikes_ellen/README.md

 As a system maintainer,
 So that I can manage broken bikes and not disappoint users, I’d like docking stations to accept returning bikes (broken or not).

+object | messages | scenario
+docking station | dock(Bike) | Bike is working
+docking station | dock(Bike) | Bike is not working

+Previous tests cover these scenarios (docking working and non-working bikes.)

+# Extension
+As a system maintainer,
+So that I can manage broken bikes and not disappoint users, I’d like vans to take broken bikes from docking stations and deliver them to garages to be fixed.

+object | messages | scenario
+van | collect(Bike) | Bike must be broken
+van | deliver(Bike) | Bike must be broken
+garage | receive(Bikes) | Bikes must be broken

+it "collects broken bikes"

+As a system maintainer,
+So that I can manage broken bikes and not disappoint users, I’d like vans to collect working bikes from garages and distribute them to docking stations.

+van | returns(Bike) | Bike